 "Greens like spinach and kale are filled with folic acid, a nutrient that helps maintain normal levels of serotonin, a chemical that is responsible for maintaining mood balance (as if you needed another reason to eat them!)."

-"Red, green, and chili peppers are all high in vitamin C, which has been shown to lower levels of cortisol (a hormone released during stress) in the body and reduce the physical and psychological effects of stress.
-If you hate peppers, nosh on citrus fruits instead."
+"Red, green, and chili peppers are all high in vitamin C, which has been shown to lower levels of cortisol (a hormone released during stress) in the body and reduce the physical and psychological effects of stress."

 "Dark chocolate (in its super-dark, most natural state) has been associated with higher levels of serotonin.
 It also contains magnesium, which may have an effect on reducing anxiety."

-Now that you know the top stress-busting foods, what about the ones that can bring on stress?
+But what about the foods that can bring on stress?
 Turns out those favorite ingredients we all reach for in times of crisis are actually making it worse.
 "Though it may be a natural go-to, heavy comfort foods that weigh us down often just end up causing more stress and anxiety," said Glassman.
-"Think of the things you naturally gravitate toward and mindlessly scarf down when you're stressed: cheesy, greasy, carb laden foods.
+"Think of the things you naturally gravitate toward and mindlessly scarf down when you're stressed: Cheesy, greasy, carb-laden foods.
 And then think about how you feel after you eat them.
 It's bound to leave you feeling worse than when you started.
 I also recommend avoiding caffeine when you're stressed.
 It will only make you more irritable and anxious."